cherali/localization/docs/sc-localization.md

 if you want render files on server and send rendered page to client use this class.

-this uses fs and path to read all files and you can access translation by using `get`<!-- -->.
+this uses fs and path to read all files, and you can access translation by using `get`<!-- -->.

 </td></tr>